 Backing Up Your Data – Why You Need To Do It

 I don’t recommend so-called backup software.
-It is often buggy, difficult or confusing to use and most programs make one big glob (large proprietary file) that is hard to verify and requires having the backup program installed in order to read the files or restore them.
+It is often buggy, difficult, or confusing to use and most programs make one big glob (large proprietary file) that is hard to verify and requires having the backup program installed to read the files or restore them.

-It is not necessary or possible to backup programs (applications) or Windows itself.
-If our hard drive fails you will install Windows from the Win 10 installation media and any applications like Word, Excel, Quicken… installing from the disks that came with your computer or more commonly downloading an installation file from the creator’s web site and installing.
-If you need to install or reinstall Windows 10, you can use the tools on this page to create your own installation media using either a USB flash drive or a DVD.
+It is not necessary or possible to back up programs (applications) or Windows.
+If your hard drive fails, you will install Windows from the Win 11 installation media and any applications like Word, Excel, and Quicken… installing from the disks that came with your computer or, more commonly, downloading an installation file from the creator’s website and installing.
+If you need to install or reinstall Windows 11, you can use the tools on this page to create your own installation media using a USB flash drive.

 I Recommend this method for all Windows versions:

-Use File Explorer to simply copy files (this is the method I use and prefer).
-Right click on the Start Flag and select “File Explore”.
+Use File Explorer to copy files (this is the method I use and prefer).
+Right-click on the Start Flag and select “File Explore.”
 With File Explorer, you can select files and copy them to an external hard drive or thumb drive.
 On the external drive, I create a folder named “backup-ddmmyy” (backup-today date).
-Keep the past backups and just make a new “backup-today date” folder the next time you do a backup.
+Keep the past backups and make a new “backup-today date” folder the next time you do a backup.
 Most external hard drives will hold 5 or 10 backup archives.

-Note: Left Drag will not copy the files it just created a shortcut, but not copy the files.
+Note: Left Drag will not copy the files.
+It just created a shortcut but did not copy the files.

 In my opinion, this is the simplest and safest way to make a backup.
-After you have copied files to your external hard drive or thumb drive it is easy to verify if you have a good backup.
+After you have copied files to your external hard drive or thumb drive, it is easy to verify if you have a good backup.
 Just open some folders and see if the pictures or documents are present.
-To restore your files or pictures simply reverse the process, copy from external drive to your internal drive.
+To restore your files or pictures, reverse the process, and copy from the external drive to your internal drive.

 Gmail suite of free products keeps your data backed up online.

-- If you use Gmail your Contacts and e-mail are stored safely in the cloud.
-I use many Google service!
+- If you use Gmail, your Contacts and e-mail are stored safely in the cloud.
+I use many Google services!
 Glenn

 - Google Drive is a free Word processor and spreadsheet similar to Microsoft Word and Excel.
 You can upload existing Word or Excel documents to Google Docs for free.
 This is a great way to protect your Microsoft Office documents from getting lost.